China’s FM hails ‘strategic cooperation’ in talks with Russian counterpart

 China’s foreign minister holds talks with Russia’s Lavrov in Moscow

-Wang Yi and Sergey Lavrov share a commitment to a ‘multipolar world’ in their discussion in Moscow.
+Wang Yi and Sergey Lavrov say they share a commitment to a ‘multipolar world’ in their discussion in Moscow.

 China’s foreign minister has held talks with his Russian counterpart in Moscow as the two countries inch closer amid fraying ties with the West over the Ukraine war and the militarisation of the Pacific.